(For release on Friday, November 8, 2002)

-The eight new Samstag Scholars who will take up their scholarships in 2002, are Darren Siwes (South Australia), Renarto Colangelo and Daniel von Sturmer (Victoria), Annie Hogan (Queensland), Mathieu Gallois and Astra Howard (NSW), Timothy Horn (Canberra) and Sarah Elson (Western Australia).
-Each artist will receive, firstly, a twelve months living allowance of US$28,000 (approximately $55,000 Australian) and additionally, travel expenses and the cost of institutional study fees, commonly in excess of US$20,000 a year at American university art schools, a popular destination for Samstag artists.
+The seven new Samstag Scholars who will take up their scholarships in 2003, are Samantha Small (South Australia), Rebecca Ann Hobbs, John Meade and Callum Morton (Victoria), Maria Kontis (NSW), Anke Kindle (Tasmania), Simon Pericich (Western Australia).
+Each artist will receive, firstly, a twelve months living allowance of US$28,000 (approximately $50,000 Australian) and additionally, travel expenses and the cost of institutional study fees, commonly in excess of US$20,000 a year at American university art schools, a popular destination for Samstag artists.

-Judges for the 2002 Samstag Scholarships were Professor Noel Frankham, head of the South Australian School of Art, Olga Sankey, South Australian artist and senior lecturer at the School of Art and Derek Kreckler, nationally regarded performance and multimedia artist based in Western Australia.
+Judges for the 2002 Samstag Scholarships were Professor Kay Lawrence, head of the South Australian School of Art, John Barbour, South Australian artist and a senior lecturer at the School of Art, and Lauren Berkowitz, nationally renowned artist based in Victoria.

 Information on Gordon Samstag and his historic in-perpetuity bequest is attached.

 For further information contact - Ross Wolfe, Director, Samstag Program

 CONTACT: Ross Wolfe

 PHONE: (08) 8302 0865